fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 ### Padding

-Use '<' or '>' instead of ':' to set left or right padding:
+Use '<', '>' or '|' instead of ':' to set left, right or center padding:
 ```
 "{user-name<20}" → left-aligned with spaces: "<user-name>         "
 "{user-name>20}" → right-aligned with spaces: "         <user-name>"
+"{user-name>20}" → right-aligned with spaces: "    <user-name>     "
 ```

 ### Slicing